 Our board of directors provides oversight of our operations, risk management efforts and strategic plans.
-The board’s Health, Environmental, Safety and Corporate Responsibility (HES&CR) Committee assists the full board and plays a vital oversight role in our sustainability efforts by identifying, evaluating and monitoring trends, issues, practices and concerns related to climate change; HES&S; public policy; legislation; regulations; political, charitable and educational contributions; and other matters.
+The board’s Health, Environmental, Safety and Corporate Responsibility (HES&CR) Committee assists the full board and plays a vital oversight role in our sustainability efforts.
+It identifies, evaluates and monitors trends, opportunities, issues, practices and concerns related to climate change; health, environment, safety and security (HES&S); public policy; legislation; regulations; political, charitable and educational contributions; and other matters.

-Our vice president of Health, Environment, Safety, Security (HES&S) and Corporate Sustainability has leadership accountability for driving our corporate sustainability programs and commitments to responsible ESG performance.
-This role also leads our cross-functional Sustainability Forum, which provides a mechanism for ongoing dialogue on issues related to ESG risks and mitigations, performance updates against reported goals and targets and updates on reporting and performance trends.
+Our vice president of HES&S and Corporate Sustainability has leadership accountability for driving our corporate sustainability programs and commitments to responsible ESG performance.
+This individual also leads our cross-functional Sustainability Forum, which provides a mechanism for ongoing dialogue on issues related to ESG risks and mitigations, performance updates against reported goals and targets and updates on reporting and performance trends.

 To address our stakeholders’ critical needs, we look beyond our office walls and operational facilities and consider the broader effects of our business decisions, actions and operations.
 Please see our Stakeholder Map for examples.